 If you submit an assignment before the due date, you cannot then submit an additional, amended version in place of the first assignment submitted.
+We recommend that you take advantage of the entire time you have available to work on an assignment, and that you do not submit significantly before the deadline.
+Any tutorial or supervision support cannot be adjusted to accommodate early submission.
 Assignments and dissertations will not be marked before the due date.